-For Houston residents, the most pressing concern surrounding the landscape tends to be whether there is sufficient water, but insect infestations can also cause problems.
+For Houston residents, the most pressing concern surrounding the landscape tends to be whether there is sufficient water.
+It is important to know that insect infestations can also cause problems.
 Pine beetles in particular affect areas across the country, including Texas.
-There are several different sub-species of pine beetles found in various areas and in Houston they are typically southern pine beetles, the variety that affects the southern portion of the United States.
+In Houston there are several different sub-species of pine beetles which cause pine beetle damage.
+They are typically southern pine beetles, the variety that affects the southern portion of the United States.

-Within the southern United States, the southern pine beetle, sometimes abbreviated as SPB, is considered the most destructive of all forest insects.
-Despite this title, it has been known to cause destruction in urban environments as well, including Houston.
+Within the southern United States, the southern pine beetle is considered the most destructive of all forest insects.
+Southern pine beetle has been known to cause destruction in urban environments, referred to as “pine beetle damage”.
+They are a major problem in Houston.
 Each outbreak of the beetle will usually last between three and five years.
 Pine engraver beetles may also infest Houston trees.

-The southern pine beetle is usually about an eighth of an inch long and has a cylindrical body with black to reddish-brown coloring.
-The life cycle consists of the egg, larva, pupa, and adult stages, and can last between 26 and 54 days on average, with faster development during the summer months.
-At any given moment, there will be southern pine beetles in each of these stages found within Houston as the generations overlap.
+The southern pine beetle is usually about an eighth of an inch long.
+It has a cylindrical body with black to reddish-brown coloring.
+The life cycle consists of the egg, larva, pupa, and adult stages.
+The cycle can last between 26 and 54 days on average.
+They develop faster during the summer months.
+Consistently, there will be southern pine beetles in each of these stages found within Houston as the generations overlap.

-There are some trees which are normally resistant to a pine beetle infestation, including eastern white pine, long leaf, and slash.
-Each of these has an exudate high in resin that protects against the beetles, but if there are large enough numbers of the beetles, even these resistant tree species may develop an infestation.
-You are more likely to notice an infestation on trees which are weak and mature, such as those over 15 years of age but with a trunk measuring under 6 inches across.
+There are some trees which are normally resistant to a pine beetle infestation.
+These include; eastern white pine, long leaf, and slash.
+Each of these has an exudate high in resin that protects against the beetles.
+However, if there are large enough numbers of the beetles, even these resistant tree species may develop an infestation.
+You are more likely to notice an infestation on trees which are weak and mature.
+Trees over 15 years of age but with a trunk measuring under 6 inches across.

 In addition to southern pine beetles, the Houston area also sees attacks by pine engraver beetles.
 Like southern pine beetles, this kind will also typically attack weakened, damaged, or stressed pine trees and usually select those that are alone or in groups of five or fewer trees.

-When a tree is attacked by pine beetles, it may resist the first attacks, but as the infestation grows, it will undergo more damage.
+Trees attacked by pine beetles may resist the first attacks.
+However, but as the infestation grows, it will undergo more damage.
 Eventually, hundreds to thousands of beetles will attack, overwhelming the natural defenses of the tree and leading to its death.

-Because all types of pine beetles tend to attack trees which are unhealthy or injured, you can help protect the trees on your property by keeping them healthy.
+Pine beetles tend to attack trees which are unhealthy or injured.
+You can help protect the trees on your property by keeping them healthy.
 If some of your trees are experiencing an outbreak, then try not to prune your healthy plants at that point as this will produce smells that attract other beetles.

 If you already have trees on your property that are severely infested with pine beetles, your arborist will most likely suggest removing and destroying them and can even suggest someone to perform this service for you.
 In some cases, you may even be able to salvage some of the trees, meaning sell a portion of them to loggers.
 Keep in mind, however, that while removing the tree infested with pine beetles, you must avoid damaging other trees as this will increase their chances of infection.